Iron: Types of steels and alloys

 α-Iron is a fairly soft metal that can dissolve only a small concentration of carbon (no more than 0.021% by mass at 910 °C).
 Austenite (γ-iron) is similarly soft and metallic but can dissolve considerably more carbon (as much as 2.04% by mass at 1146 °C).
 This form of iron is used in the type of stainless steel used for making cutlery, and hospital and food-service equipment.

 Commercially available iron is classified based on purity and the abundance of additives.
 Pig iron has 3.5–4.5% carbon and contains varying amounts of contaminants such as sulfur, silicon and phosphorus.
 Pig iron is not a saleable product, but rather an intermediate step in the production of cast iron and steel.
 The reduction of contaminants in pig iron that negatively affect material properties, such as sulfur and phosphorus, yields cast iron containing 2–4% carbon, 1–6% silicon, and small amounts of manganese.
 Pig iron has a melting point in the range of 1420–1470 K, which is lower than either of its two main components, and makes it the first product to be melted when carbon and iron are heated together.
 Its mechanical properties vary greatly and depend on the form the carbon takes in the alloy.

-"White" cast irons contain their carbon in the form of cementite, or iron carbide (Fe_{3}C).
+"White" cast irons contain their carbon in the form of cementite, or iron carbide (Fe3C).
 This hard, brittle compound dominates the mechanical properties of white cast irons, rendering them hard, but unresistant to shock.
 The broken surface of a white cast iron is full of fine facets of the broken iron carbide, a very pale, silvery, shiny material, hence the appellation.
 Cooling a mixture of iron with 0.8% carbon slowly below 723 °C to room temperature results in separate, alternating layers of cementite and α-iron, which is soft and malleable and is called pearlite for its appearance.
 Rapid cooling, on the other hand, does not allow time for this separation and creates hard and brittle martensite.
 The steel can then be tempered by reheating to a temperature in between, changing the proportions of pearlite and martensite.
 The end product below 0.8% carbon content is a pearlite-αFe mixture, and that above 0.8% carbon content is a pearlite-cementite mixture.